riazvm/planespotterCloud/casreadme.md

 - Deploy Blueprints to your cloud providers, get current status of your provisioned resources.
 Access details and history that you use to manage your deployments.

+- The cloud agnostic blueprint is completely automated.

 ![](https://github.com/riazvm/planespotterCloud/blob/master/planespotter-master/docs/pics/VMWareCAS.png)

 ### How does VMWare Cloud Assembly work